-Roosters are also seen as bold, brave and resilient, and one of the best-known stories of resilience in the Bible relates to Jesus’ response to his disciples Peter after he was raised from the dead, which Christians celebrate during the holy week leading up to Easter.
+Roosters are also seen as bold, brave and resilient.
+One of the best-known stories of resilience in the Bible relates to Jesus’ response to his disciple Peter after being raised from the dead, which Christians celebrate during the holy week leading up to Easter.

 According to the Christian gospel, during the last supper, Jesus predicted that Peter would deny knowledge of him three times before the rooster crowed the next morning.